About the Nebraska Space, Cyber, and Telecommunications Law Program

-The LL.M. program is successful because of their distinguished faculty leaders.
-These internationally renowned scholars consult with international governments, private sector businesses and military actors, and receive consultation from national and international media on space, telecommunications, and cyber law issues.
+The program is successful because of its distinguished faculty leaders and administrative leaders.
+These internationally renowned scholars consult with international governments, private sector businesses and military actors, and receive consultation from national and international media on space, telecommunications, national security, and cyber law issues.

 Alumni graduate with an advantage in several different career sectors in the space and cyber realm, ranging from private industry (launch providers, satellite manufactures, etc), to policy (State Dept, FAA, think tanks), to national security (military, civilians working for DoD, defense contractors).
-Telecommunications also opens a broad door, as more (larger) companies are already entrenched in that regulatory scheme.
+Our telecommunications curriculum also opens a broad door, as more (larger) companies are already entrenched in that regulatory scheme.

 Nebraska Law believes strongly in the power experiential learning and has a strong tradition of J.D. internships and externships with the FCC, FTC, DoD, NASA, Blue Origin, and others.
 In addition Nebraska Law has a strong history of participation and success at the the Manfred Lachs Space Law Moot Court Competition created by the International Institute of Space Law.
 The competition has grown to cover four world regions: North America, Europe, Asia Pacific and Africa.
 More than 60 teams participate yearly in this competition.

-LL.M. and J.D. students are offered personalized career coaching and a month-to-month job seekers plan to help them be in the best place possible when seeking employment in these fields.
+LL.M. and J.D. students are offered specialized career coaching to help them be in the best place possible when seeking employment in these fields.
 For students particularly interested in space, it is important to understand that it is a growing, but still relatively small field.
 Often new attorneys must gain legal experience in other fields before pivoting back to space.
 Our career planning advising helps our graduates make that transition and stay on track to join the space industry.

 Space Law